-In June, he set three new youth world records and is the current American men’s record holder in the clean and jerk (182 kg) and total (317 kg) as a 69kg lifter.
+In June of last year, he set three new youth world records and is the current American men’s record holder in the clean and jerk (182 kg) and total (317 kg) as a 69kg lifter.

 “I was surprised [with all of the world records],” said Cummings, who took up weightlifting at age 10 after going to the gym with his older sister, Crystal.
 “I’m just a regular teenager.”